All Episodes

 Now, oh, question for you.

-If you are the Capitol Hill police, and it's your job to keep that place secure, and a woman who has said that the president is ten times the murderer that Saddam Hussein is, that he's Hitler.
+If you are the Capitol Hill police and it's your job to keep that place secure, and a woman who has said that the president is 10 times the murderer that Saddam Hussein is, that he's Hitler, that if that woman has gotten a ticket to come in, aren't you going to be on your toes?

-Now see it, CNN reported that she unfurled a banner.
+Now, CNN reported that she unfurled a banner.

-Other people say she just wore a t-shirt.
+Other people say she just wore a T-shirt.

-It's not a place where you go, you gotta shut up.
+It's not a place where you go.

 I was in the Senate gallery once as a kid.